Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures

-Two issues that need to be addressed to support recoverability are the following.
-First, when $p$ recovers from a crash that occured while executing an update $Op$, its recovery code must be able to access the Info structure installed by $Op$.
-We address this by allocating, for every process $p$, a designated persistent variable $RD_p$ (for \emph{Recovery Data}) that provides access to $p$'s recovery data and, specifically, holds a reference to the Info structure of $Op$.
-Second, a recovering process $p$ must be able to figure out whether its failed operation took effect, and if it did, to discover its response.
-To ensure this, we add a \emph{result} field to each Info structure.
-Process $p$, as well as each process helping $p$, must set the \emph{result} field in $p$'s Info structure before uninstalling the Info structure from the relevant nodes.
-This allows $p$ to retrieve its response at some later time.
+To support detectability, when $q$ recovers from a crash that occurred while executing one of its operations \textit{Op}, its recovery code must be able to access the Info structure $I$ of \textit{Op}.
+This is achieved by allocating, for every process $q$, a designated persistent \emph{recovery data} variable, $RD_q$, that stores a reference to $I$.
+Furthermore, a recovering process $q$ must be able to figure out whether its failed operation took effect, and if it did, what its response was.
+To ensure this, a \textit{result} field is added to the Info structure.
+Process $q$, and every process helping \textit{Op}, sets the \textit{result} in $I$ before invalidating $I$ from the relevant nodes.
+Upon recovery, $q$ reads a reference to the last Info structure from $RD_q$ and uses it to complete its last operation.
+If the \textit{result} field of the Info structure is set, the operation took effect, and $q$ returns its value.
+Otherwise, \textit{Op} did not take effect and it can be restarted.
+Even if \textit{Op} performed changes that have been later obliterated by other operations, the \textit{result} field of \textit{Op} would still be set.